jacobmammoliti/ansible-role-vault/README.md

 - No default value

 ### `consul_tls_skip_verify`
-- If true, Vault will skip verification of the certificae presented by Consul
+- If true, Vault will skip verification of the certificate presented by Consul
 - Default value: `false`

 ### `consul_vault_kv_path`